AndresRCB/iothubdpstest/README.md

 - `PROVISIONING_HOST` which is the hostname for DPS (default is `global.azure-devices-provisioning.net`)
 - `PROVISIONING_IDSCOPE` which is the ID for your IoT Hub DPS Instance

-### Provision a Device and Connect Using the Azure IoT SDK for Pythin
+### Provision a Device and Connect Using the Azure IoT SDK for Python
 Install python requirements first
 ```sh
 pip3 install -r requirements.txt